 digits

-funny analogy because corpos are trying to use AI to make robots that do shit like move products around safely. so far the results are a fucking joke, even low IQ unskilled wagies are still indispensable after DECADES of research.
+funny analogy because corpos are trying to use AI to make robots that do shit like move products around safely. so far the results are a fricking joke, even low IQ unskilled wagies are still indispensable after DECADES of research.

 by the time AI is useful we'll all be dead in the ground